State of the Union: Biden sees economic glow, GOP sees gloom - Local News 8

 Only 24% of adults call the national economy good and 76% say conditions are poor, according to a poll by The Associated Press-NORC Center for Public Affairs Research.
 At the same time, 57% say their personal financial situation is good.
 That’s unchanged since December, but it has eroded slightly since earlier last year when 62% felt positively about their finances.

-The key force shaping the economy right now is the Federal Reserve, which has the mission of keeping prices stable and inflation at around 2%.
+The key force shaping the economy right now is the Fed, which has the mission of keeping prices stable and inflation at around 2%.
 Consumer prices jumped 6.5% last year.

 “Without price stability, the economy does not work for anyone,” Powell told reporters after the Fed board’s most recent meeting.